Quick Start

 PRO TIP

-If you need to repeat this process in the future, or move to a new WiFi network - no problem.
-In the home page of the mobile app, click on the device.
-At the bottom of the device page there is a WiFi button.
-Click this to go through the WiFi Connection Wizard again.
+If you need to repeat this in the future, or move to a new Wi-Fi network - no problem.
+Tap the device on the Devices tab, open the device menu, and choose Wifi to run through the wizard again.

 PRO TIP

-The Sensor Node Web Portal is available on any browser at https://data.monkeytronics.co.nz
+The AirSmart Web Portal is available on any browser at https://data.monkeytronics.co.nz

 Get Help